15 Movies that Pull Viewers Into the Mystery | Wealth of Geeks

 15. North by Northwest (1959)

-North by Northwest is an infamous Hitchcock film that pulls you into the world of a New York City advertising executive who is on the run after being mistaken as a government agent.
+North by Northwest is an infamous Hitchcock film that pulls viewers into the world of a New York City advertising executive who is on the run after being mistaken as a government agent.